RobertIsmo/ISAA/README.md

 ## License

+ISAA is Free Software.
 All the code in this repository is licensed under the GNU Affero General Public License.